Course Title: Flying to Recreational Pilot Licence

 PLO3: Formulate ethical and evidence-based responses that integrate critical thinking, problem solving and decision making to address the challenges faced in professional piloting and by the current and future global aviation industry.

-1. Communicate effectively in English in the aviation environment
+6. Communicate effectively with other stakeholders in the aviation system.

 Overview of Learning Activities